psteinroe/supabase-cache-helpers/docs/content/postgrest/getting-started.md

 ## Quick Start

 Import [`useQuery`](./queries.md#usequery) and define a simple query.
+All hooks accept a single options object with the `query` property.
 The cache key is automatically created from the query.
-You can pass the SWR- and React Query-native options as a second argument.
+You can pass additional SWR- and React Query-native options in the same object.
 For pagination and infinite scroll queries, use [`useInfiniteOffsetPaginationQuery`](./queries.md#useinfiniteoffsetpaginationquery), [`useOffsetInfiniteScrollQuery`](./queries.md#useoffsetinfinitescrollquery) and [`useCursorInfiniteScrollQuery`](./queries.md#usecursorinfinitescrollquery).

 === "SWR"